 Strategies Initiatives Timing Achievements/Actions 3.1 Preserve and enhance the natural environment.
 3.1.1 Prepare a Waste Management Plan to guide waste management activities and to maximise recycling and resource recovery.
 2022-2023 In progress.
 3.1.2 Review West Wimmera Shire Domestic Animal Management Plan.
-2022-2023 Completed.
 3.1.3 Review West Wimmera Shire Domestic Wastewater Management Plan.
-2022-2023 In progress.
+Completed.
+In progress.
 3.1.4 Review and update Council's fleet policy for the use of electric and hybrid vehicles.
 2022-2023 Motor Vehicle Policy developed and adopted 20 July 2022.
+3.1.5 Explore potential exemptions, offsets, and land banking opportunities to compensate for native vegetation removal on farms and roadsides.
 2022-2023 Offsets are to be sought through registered third party offset brokers that are registered through the State Government and who have reporting requirements and land management requirements for managing the land that they sell offsets from.
 First party offsets require land owners to prepare management plants with annual requirements about managing weeds, fencing and the use of the land.
 The requirement to seek these offsets either through a thirdparty broker or through managing an offset on their own land is the requirement of property owners.
 3.1.6 Advocate to GWMWater to complete part two of the Goroke Sewer Scheme.
 2021-2025 Ongoing.
 Currently in GWMWater schedule for 2023/2024 financial year.
 3.1.7 Advocate to relevant stakeholders to maintain safe infrastructure (i.e roads, furniture, signage) on public land for recreation (lakes, parks, and natural environments).
-2021-2025 Ongoing discussions with DEWLP and Parks Victoria.
+Ongoing discussions with DEWLP and Parks Victoria.
 3.2 Promote sustainable environmental 3.2.1 Support activities to control pest animals in farming and township areas.
-2021-2025 Annual rollout of corella management plan and roadside weeds and pest funding activities. management practices.
-3.2.2 Work with partner agencies on roadside vegetation management.
-2021-2025 Delivery of annual Roadside Weeds and Pest Management Program.
-3.2.3 Support initiatives to assist with disposal of waste products from agricultural activity.
-2021-2025 EPA to develop a farm waste disposal project.
+2021-2025 Annual rollout of corella management plan and roadside weeds and pest funding activities. management practices. - 3 Z Z Work with partner agencies on roadside Delivery of annual Roadside Weeds and Pest Management Program.
+EPA to develop a farm waste disposal project.
 3.2.4 Continue to look at circular economy opportunities.
 2021-2025 Contribute to shared regional glass crushing facility - agreement signed.
 Funding application under Transfer Station Upgrade Program to introduce glass collection facility in transfer stations.
 Introduction of glass recycling stream through kerbside collection and drop off facilities.
 Assisting the State Government with site selection for container deposit scheme setup.